radheshamnagare/Voting-System-/README.md

 # Voting-System-

-unique identification and authorization voting system.we can get more acturate count through this system.
+Unique identification and authorization voting system.we can get more acturate voting count through this system.

 ## How can run
   we can run the code through remix IDE or like any compiler that support solidity.